 The local currency is the Pakistan Rupee (PKR).
 USD and Euros are the most readily convertible currencies.
 ATMs are widely available in urban areas though fraud occurs.
 Credit cards are accepted in international hotels and some shops in major centres.
 Pakistan is primarily a cash based society so arrange for sufficient local currency to meet your needs.

 A significant number of terrorist groups hostile to Western interests operate in Pakistan.

 The number of terrorist attacks in Pakistan has fallen in recent years but they have become more lethal.
 Counter-terrorism operations occur regularly across the country but the threat of attack remains very high.
-Terrorist attacks could occur anywhere and at any time in Pakistan.
+Terrorist attacks could occur anywhere and at any time.

 Many terrorist attacks in Pakistan have involved multiple, consecutive explosions.
 At times where there are heightened threats of terrorist incidents, or immediately after an incident, security officials may cut mobile phone service in affected areas until the threat has passed.